tao-guo/blog/_posts/2017-07-09-what-is-math.md

 - Cole algebra award and number award
   - 2014 Yitang Zhang(张益唐)

-The two most influential Chinese mathematicians: Hua Luogeng (华罗庚 1910-1985) and Shiing-Shen Chern(陈省身 1911-2004), both were in the Tsinghua University Department of Mathematics, and in the Southwest United Datong dormitory.
+The two most influential Chinese mathematicians: Hua Luogeng(华罗庚 1910-1985) and Shiing-Shen Chern(陈省身 1911-2004), both were in the Tsinghua University Department of Mathematics, and in the Southwest United Datong dormitory.

-Yang Zhenning(杨振宁) had this comparison between Hua Luogeng and Shiing-Shen Chern:
+Chen-Ning Yang(杨振宁) had this comparison between Hua and Chern:
   > Hua Luogeng and Shiing-Shen Chern are the important mathematicians of our country, that is our wisdom and wisdom of the Chinese nation on behalf of.
 If there is a teacher, asked them a question, Hua Luogeng could solve it immediately, but Chern would need a month to solve it.
 However, Chern would opened the issue into a discipline.
   >
   > Isaiah Berlin (1900-1997) popularizes the Greek concept of two different types of philosophers: "the fox has many skills, and the hedgehog is proficient in a stunt."
 I think this is an excellent The way to describe Hua Luogeng is different from that of Chen: He has a wide range of interests and has made an important contribution to several different branches of mathematics; while Chen is focused on a branch of differential geometry, but he innovates this branch, and this innovation later on the 20th century Geometric, algebra, analysis, topology of the major branches have far-reaching impact, and even in-depth impact on the past 40 years the development of theoretical physics.

-Similar to the metaphor of "[Birds and Frogs](http://news.sciencenet.cn/htmlnews/2011/8/251096-1.shtm)" by Freeman Dyson (1923-), and twenty Century great "bird" mathematician Hilbert, Chern paid more attention to the overall view, founded MSRI, and also expanded the scope of differential geometry.
+Similar to the metaphor of "[Birds and Frogs 2009](http://www.ams.org/notices/200902/rtx090200212p.pdf)" by Freeman Dyson (1923-), and twenty-century great "bird" mathematician Hilbert, Chern paid more attention to the overall view, founded MSRI, and also expanded the scope of differential geometry.

 ## Key mathematicians
 The core concept of modern math is "group", but it is devloped from **Galois** who died at only twenty years old in a legendary way.
 "The Equation that Couldn't Be Solved" made a profound description for the tragic heroes.
 As the language of symmetry--"group", it penetrates into the physical, geometric, biological and other areas.